unkrejativ/axa-egoi-hands-on-session-2025/README.md

 # 🚀 Crash Course: Building Models to Predict Car Claim Occurrence!

-Welcome to the Hands on Session of AXA Insurance Group at EGOI.
+Welcome to the Hands on Session of AXA Insurance Group at EGOI 2025.

+The AXA Insurance Group is one of the largest insurance companies in the world, providing several services like health insurance, car insurance and even insurances for companies to its customers.

+Sonja & Reja, both Data Scientist at AXA, will guide you through this Coding Challenge. ⭐

+## 📖 Overview
 In this challenge you will collaborate in teams to build a predictive model that determines how high a car damage claim will be, if it might occure.

 Your goal is to use your Python coding skills to: